 Note: DiVA is the primary source for both doctoral-/licentiate thesis and public defence of the doctoral thesis/licentiate seminars.
 The DiVA entries (with links to the full-versions) should always be linked when the University is communicating about the doctoral/licentiate thesis and public defence of the doctoral thesis/licentiate seminar.
 By promoting the DiVA publication rather than parallel publishing the thesis on other sites, you can make use of the download statistics, as well as ensure the quality of the file's integrity through the use of a checksum.

 Doctoral/licentiate thesis (including appendices and articles) are to be made available in print at Halmstad University's library at least three academic weeks before the public defence of the doctoral thesis/licentiate seminar.
+The Caretakers´ Office is responsible for the delivery.
 Each school determines how the dissertation should be otherwise made available.

 Halmstad University library must receive one copy of the thesis.
 The archive at Halmstad University shall also have one copy of the thesis.